Education Accreditation

 Completer impact in contributing to P-12 student learning-growth and completer effectiveness in applying professional knowledge, skills, and dispositions.

 Ohio’s system for evaluating teachers (OTES) focuses on teachers’ strengths and on opportunities for improvement.
 It is based on a professional growth model that considers a teacher’s instructional strengths, and supports areas identified for improvement.
 Teachers are evaluated on instructional planning, instruction and assessment, and professionalism.
 The instrument is aligned with the Ohio Teacher Evaluation Framework and the Ohio Standards for the Teaching Profession.
-Teachers receive a summative final rating of one of the following: accomplished, skilled, developing, or ineffective.
+Teachers receive a summative final rating of one of the following: accomplished, proficient, developing, or ineffective.
 The Ohio Teacher Evaluation System (OTES) data addresses: (a) completer impact in contributing to P-12 student learning, and growth, and (b) completer effectiveness in applying professional knowledge, skills, and dispositions.
 Value-added analysis helps educators measure the impact schools and teachers have on students’ academic progress.
 The value-added measure is used in the OTES model.
-OTES data for the 2021-2022 school year is not available at this time.

 Ineffective